tiny-pilot/ustreamer-debian/README.md

 If the new version of uStreamer is a new major version, try and find out why the major version number increased.

-Open a GitHub comparison showing the commits since the last version of uStreamer TinyPilot uses to the latest tagged version e.g., [v5.43 to v6.11](https://github.com/pikvm/ustreamer/compare/v5.43...v6.11).
-Review the commit messages for any breaking changes or feature improvements.
+Review all commits made to uStreamer since we last cut a release for any breaking changes or feature improvements.
+You can do this using a GitHub comparison, e.g., [v5.43 to v6.11](https://github.com/pikvm/ustreamer/compare/v5.43...v6.11).

 Check for any other obvious breaking changes by reviewing some of the major commit diffs.

 ### Create a branch

-If the new version of uStreamer doesn't have any obvious breaking changes, create a new uStreamer debian package in a development branch.
+If the new version of uStreamer doesn't have any obvious breaking changes, create a new uStreamer debian package in a development branch as follows.

 First, sync tags of [TinyPilot's fork of uStreamer](https://github.com/tiny-pilot/ustreamer) with [the upstream version](https://github.com/pikvm/ustreamer)